Fifth Unregulated Contaminant Monitoring Rule

 UCMR 5 Questions and Answers

-The EPA has released the fifth set of data collected under UCMR 5 for 29 PFAS and lithium.
-The data released to date represent approximately 46% of the total results that the EPA expects to receive by completion of data reporting in 2026.
+The EPA has released the sixth set of data collected under UCMR 5 for 29 PFAS and lithium.
+The data released to date represent approximately 55% of the total results that the EPA expects to receive by completion of data reporting in 2026.
 The agency continues to conduct research and monitor advances in techniques that may improve our ability to measure these and other contaminants at even lower levels.

 On April 10, 2024, the EPA announced the final National Primary Drinking Water Regulation (NPDWR) for six PFAS that are among the 29 PFAS being monitored in UCMR 5.
 The agency has updated the UCMR 5 Data Summary and UCMR 5 Data Finder to reflect this.
 PWSs will be required to comply with the PFAS NPDWR Maximum Contaminant Levels (MCLs) starting in April 2029; therefore, UCMR 5 results for the regulated PFAS do not indicate compliance or noncompliance with the MCLs.
 Information provided on this page for UCMR 5 results is for technical assistance only and does not supersede the PFAS NPDWR requirements in 40 CFR 141 and 40 CFR 142.
 The agency continues to advance the science on the potential health effects of a wide range of PFAS, including many of those monitored for under this program.